My Teenage Zombie Book Review

-In David L. Henderson’s book My Teenage Zombie, he hopes to provide parents of teenagers a guide to help them teach their children to successfully live their lives.
-In his book he compares the unmotivated adolescence to that of the zombies on the silver screen.
-He describes the teenage zombie as one who lacks spark, pulse, and fiber–in other words they mirror a zombie’s lack of motivation, direction, and determination.
+In David L. Henderson’s book My Teenage Zombie, he hopes to provide parents of teenagers with a guide to help them teach their children to successfully live their lives.
+In his book, he compares the unmotivated adolescence to that of the zombies on the silver screen.
+He describes the teenage zombie as one who lacks spark, pulse, and fiber–in other words, they mirror a zombie’s lack of motivation, direction, and determination.

 “When we believe in our kids, we are not denying that they will fail.
 We are accepting that they will grow from their failures and ultimately succeed.”

 – David L. Henderson, MD

 After reading the book, I can see that Dr. Henderson wants to help parents identify and overcome any challenges that may be preventing our kids from success.
 All throughout the book, Dr. Henderson shares real-life situations from some of the things his patients experienced.
 I thought this was helpful in giving a clear picture of what our kids might be going through.
 He also includes strategy questions at the end of each chapter for parents to work through.
 The questions, in my opinion, are helpful because they force us to think about the issues that may or may not be going on with us and/or our children.

 The book is broken down into three sections: